shaibachar/shindler/README.md

 ### Main Window

 The main window allows you to select the file list, source folder, and destination folder.
-It also provides options to manage file updates and tags, copy files, and validate the destination.
+It also provides options to manage file updates and tags, copy files, validate the destination, and generate a file list.

 ![Main Window](images/main_window.png)